Kyle Larson Triumphant at the Chili Bowl Nationals

 Thorson had briefly lost the third position to Rico Abreu but was able to take the spot back on lap 38.
 Shortly after the caution flag flew again for Michael Pickens ending up backwards in turn two.

 During the restart Larson tried to slide Bell again in turns one and two but could not make the pass.
 This time though Larson was able to hang to Bell’s back bumper.
-This setup what ended up being the winner pass for Larson as he drove by Bell in turn one and slammed the door shut on the exit of turn two to take the lead.
+This setup what ended up being the winning pass for Larson as he drove by Bell in turn one and slammed the door shut on the exit of turn two to take the lead.

 Bell then found himself under fire from Abreu briefly for the second position exchanging slide jobs and allowing Larson to pull away on lap 42.